 Why we need hypnobirthing and antenatal education now more than ever

-Birth is one of the most powerful, moving and monumental moments of life.
-Those who choose to have children will likely only experience it two or three times in their lifetime.
-But it’s impact cannot be underestimated.
-I’m not solely talking about the transformation that comes from raising a child but also the day of birth itself.
-I can remember what time my contradictions started, how the air smelt, what I watched and listened to and exactly how the room I gave birth in looked.
-I have a terrible memory, but this one is so clear.
-And, so, what happens on this day matters hugely.
+Birth is one of the most powerful, moving, and monumental moments of life.
+Those who choose to have children will likely only experience it two or three times.
+But we cannot underestimate its impact.
+I’m not solely talking about the transformation from raising a child but also the day of birth itself.
+I can remember what time my contractions started, how the air smelt, what I watched and listened to, and exactly how the room I gave birth in looked.
+I have a terrible memory, but this one is clear.
+It’s why I believe that what happens on this day matters hugely.

-And currently, the world is making it harder to ensure this moment is as positive as it can be.
-This is why it matters more than ever than pregnant people have the tools they need to feel in control and educated in birth.
+And currently, the world is making it harder to ensure this moment is as positive as possible.
+This is why pregnant people must feel in control and educated at birth.
 We need hypnobirthing and antenatal education now more than ever.

 Within the last year, several shock waves have hit maternity.
-Primarily the pandemic, which has meant many hospitals have changed their policy for maternal care.
-Many hospital Trusts have restricted partners attending scans, parts of labour and throughout much of the postnatal recovery time in hospital.
+The pandemic has meant many hospitals have changed their policy for maternal care.
+Many hospital Trusts have restricted partners attending scans, during parts of labour and throughout much of the postnatal recovery time in hospital.

 How can we make change?

 But the focus of this piece is not on policy changes or procedural implementation at a Trust level.
-And, to the midwives and obstetricians who are over-worked, under-staffed and panicked by the current situation, you have my full support.
-Your work is so gratefully received.
+And, to the midwives and obstetricians who are overworked, under-staffed, and panicked by the current situation, you have my full support.
 But instead, I want to talk again about control and the positive, practical actions antenatal practitioners and pregnant people can undertake to help the situation.

 It is a cliché, but birth is the one place where knowledge provides unmitigated power.
 What I’m talking about here is not that everyone suddenly needs to become a medical expert in labour.
 Instead, it is about unpacking what you think you know about birth and having a re-education.
 A recent NHS report suggested that attendance of pregnant people at its free antenatal classes was less than a third in 2019.
 That’s a lot of couples learning about how birth works from what they see around them.